pieChartsAreLies/garden/content/index.md

 *Professional What*: Professional insights on technology, business, and innovation.

 *Wholistic What*: A digital garden that serves as a place to put my thoughts on topics.
 A garden that can be uprooted, turned over, grown, adjusted and adapted to my views on the world, data, and technology as they shift and change.

+---
+Why: To crease a place to store a collection of my writings on various topics related to my professional, and sometimes personal, life.

+*Wholistic Why*: I used to take great pride in my writing and ability to communicate with others.
+Then in 2022, ChatGPT's public release happened and the world changed with it.

 There is no AI here, not to help write, clarify ideas, or to pretty up my writing.
-This is raw and unfiltered, like it used to be before 2022, the launch of ChatGPT.
-I used to take great pride in my writing and ability to communicate with others and I worry for my fellow humans that we're going to lose a lot of personal voice in our communications.
-This garden gives me a place with hard lines in the sand about what is my voice and what's not and gives me a place to exercise that voice.
+This is raw and unfiltered, like it used to be.

+I worry that I am going to lose my personal writing voice that used to be everywhere in our communications.
+This garden gives me a place where I draw a hard line in the sand and kick the chatbots out.
+This garden gives me the space to exercise that inner voice.
----
-Why: